Hotel accommodations for

 Clients may pay for the workshop directly online or by check.

-If the client chooses to pay by check, the check is to make payable to
+If the client chooses to pay by check, click here to get more information.

 - digital memory cards with reader